desty2k/QtPyNetwork/README.rst

 Server
 ~~~~~~

-You can use both composition and inheritance to use server.
+You can use both composition and inheritance to create server.

 Composition
 ^^^^^^^^^^^